-Its design is quite nice, with a variety of colours too, I might add.
+Its design is quite nice, with a variety of colors too, I might add.
 It’s nice and sleek, outfitted with a glass front and back.
 The Bixby and Volume buttons are both on its left while its Power buttons sit on its right.
-At the bottom of this device you’ll find a 3.5mm Jack, USB Type-C Port, Speaker and S-Pen in that order.
+At the bottom of this device, you’ll find a 3.5mm Jack, USB Type-C Port, Speaker and S-Pen in that order.

 As where the CPU is concerned, it’s running on an Octa-core (4×2.3 GHz M2 Mongoose & 4×1.7 GHz) Cortex-A53 for its Global Model and an Octa-core (4×2.35 GHz & 4×1.9 GHz) Kryo 280 for its USA and China Models.

 The RAM under the hood is set with 6Gb for all its models.